-- avoiding investments in controversial weapons, and; - ii. reducing specific investment in business activities with adverse health and social impacts including tobacco, nuclear weapons, civilian firearms, aggregate weapons, and for-profit prisons, and; - iii. human rights, labour rights, supply chain and anti-bribery and corruption as set out in the principles of the UN Global Compact.
+- i. avoiding investments in controversial weapons, and; - ii. reducing specific investment in business activities with adverse health and social impacts including tobacco, alcohol, gambling, nuclear weapons, civilian firearms, aggregate weapons, and; - iii. human rights, labour rights, supply chain and anti-bribery and corruption as set out in the principles of the UN Global Compact.